eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 Configuration
 -------------
-There are several definitions for configuring the build of the client library at **compile time**.
+There are several definitions for configuring and building of the client library at **compile time**.
 These allow you to create a version of the library according to your requirements.
-This definitions can be modify at ``client.config`` file.
+These definitions can be modify at ``client.config`` file.
 For incorporating the changes to your project, is necessary to run the ``cmake`` command every time the definitions change.

 ``PROFILE_CREATE_ENTITIES_REF=<bool>``